smallcloudai/refact-sublime/README.md

 4. Move the folder repsository to sublime's "Packages" folder (you can find this by opening the command prompt in sublime and typing "browse packages")
 5. rename the folder to "refact"
 6. Open refact.sublime-settings and add the API key

+#Pause
+You can pause and unpause refact suggestions by pressing ctrl + p

 #File Documentation#

 #__init__.py